CEI-lab/ece3400-2017/TA_signup.md

 # TA sign-up sheets
 ## ECE 3400, Fall 2017

+Expectation of workload, as per university policy:

+* Undergraduate and MEng TAs will spend on average 8 hrs per week and max.
+10 hours in a single week.
+* Graduate TAs will spend on average 15 hrs per week and max.
+20 hours in a single week.

 All TA's must sign up to attend one of the weekly lab hours - we need two TA's for every lab: